youngd24/ThinClient/Wyse/7000/README.md

 Bus 004 Device 001: ID 1d6b:0001 Linux Foundation 1.1 root hub
 ```

 I inserted a USB storage key and verified the front ports are USB-2 and that the keyboard and mouse are connected to the USB-1 ports on the rear.
 There are 2 additional USB ports on the back that are colored blue, those are the USB-2 ports back there.
 The ports on the front, despite being USB-2, are black and not the blue color I'm used to.
-I think the USB standard states they must be blue if next to other speed USB ports which is correctly implemented on the backside.
+I think the USB standard states they must be blue if next to other speed USB ports which is what is on the backside.

 ```
 sysadmin@lab-ws01:~/$ lsusb